Strengthening security and noise resistance in one-way quantum key distribution protocols through hypercube-based quantum walks: Discussion and Future Work

-\paragraph{\textbf{Future work}.} Several directions remain open for future work.
-Although our Qiskit model is functionally correct, more efficient implementations of \ac{qws} could be explored, as our choice of \textsc{MCX} gates and the coined model was guided mainly by feasibility.
-Alternative quantum walk models~\cite{quantum_walks_review} might yield better performance.
-Similarly, while we avoided the Grover coin due to its unsuitability in one-way \ac{qkd}, investigating other coin operators beyond a simple rotation could be worthwhile.
+\textbf{Future work}.
+Although our Qiskit model is functionally correct, more efficient implementations of \ac{qws} could be explored, as our choice of \textsc{MCX} gates and the coined model was guided mainly by feasibility; alternative quantum walk models~\cite{quantum_walks_review} might yield better performance.
+While we avoided the Grover coin due to its unsuitability in one-way \ac{qkd}, investigating other coin operators beyond a simple rotation could be worthwhile.
 Our security proof (Subsection~\ref{subsec:security_qkd}) could also be strengthened, for example by deriving analytical expressions for optimal \ac{qw} parameters or for $c$ in Equation~\ref{eq:final_c_security}.
-Another open question is the asymptotic noise tolerance as the walk dimension grows (i.e., $P \to \infty$, possibly $t \to \infty$).
-Prior work on high-dimensional \ac{qkd} (without walks) showed tolerance up to $50\%$ disturbance~\cite{qkd_infinite_states}, raising the question of whether our protocol approaches similar thresholds.
-Moreover, our analysis is limited to the sifting phase and does not extend to information reconciliation and privacy amplification steps.
-Information reconciliation can be carried out using classical methods such as Cascade~\cite{cascade_protocol}, LDPC codes~\cite{mondin_ldpc_codes}, or BCH codes~\cite{traisilanun_bch_codes}, consistent with our one-way communication model.
-Afterward, privacy amplification could be performed with universal hash functions~\cite{bennett_privacy_amplification} or Toeplitz-based constructions~\cite{krawczy_lfsr_hashing_auth}, which compress the reconciled raw key and remove any residual information accessible to Eve, resulting in a secure final key.
-Finally, concrete proposals for practical implementation also remain an important aspect for future work.
+Another open question is the asymptotic noise tolerance as the walk dimension grows (i.e., $P \to \infty$, possibly $t \to \infty$): prior work on high-dimensional \ac{qkd} (without walks) showed tolerance up to $50\%$ disturbance~\cite{qkd_infinite_states}, raising the question of whether our protocol approaches similar thresholds.
+Our analysis is limited to the sifting phase; information reconciliation could use classical methods such as Winnow~\cite{winnow_protocol}, LDPC codes~\cite{mondin_ldpc_codes}, BCH codes~\cite{traisilanun_bch_codes} or Cascade~\cite{cascade_protocol}, followed by privacy amplification via universal hash functions~\cite{bennett_privacy_amplification} or Toeplitz-based constructions~\cite{krawczy_lfsr_hashing_auth} to remove any residual information accessible to Eve.
+Finally, concrete proposals for practical implementation remain an important aspect for future work.